 Blood conservation

-Blood conservation can be beneficial for medical and surgical patients.
-For the surgical patient, blood conservation begins at the time of the patient’s surgical booking and continues through the operation and into the recovery process.(1)
+For surgical patients, blood conservation begins at the time of the patient’s surgical booking and continues through the operation and into the recovery process.

 Preoperative blood conservation techniques